 Initiatives cannot contain appropriations, or special or local legislation.

-Initiative petitions must be submitted to the county election administrators for the district where those signatures were gathered no later than four weeks before the final deadline for election administrators to file certified petitions with the Secretary of State (June 19, 2020).
-County election administrators must file certified initiative petitions with the Secretary of State at least three months prior to the election at which the measure will be voted upon (July 17, 2020).
+Initiative petitions must be submitted to the county election administrators for the district where those signatures were gathered no later than four weeks before the final deadline for election administrators to file certified petitions with the Secretary of State (June 17, 2022).
+County election administrators must file certified initiative petitions with the Secretary of State no later than 5:00 p.m. of the third Friday of the fourth month prior to the election at which the measure will be voted upon (July 15, 2022).
 Referendums must be submitted no later than six months after the end of the legislative session in which the act was passed.